Skip to main content

 b.
 There shall be a New York city panel on climate change whose members shall [serve without compensation from the city.
 Members shall] include, but not be limited to, climate change and climate impact scientists who shall be appointed by, and serve at the pleasure of, the mayor.

 c.
-1. The panel shall meet at least twice a year for the purpose of (i) reviewing the most recent scientific data related to climate change and its potential impacts on the city's communities, vulnerable populations, public health, natural systems, critical infrastructure, buildings, and economy; and (ii) advising the office of long-term planning and sustainability [and the New York city climate change adaptation task force] established pursuant to [section 3-123 of this subchapter] subdivision a of section 20 of the New York city charter.
+1. The panel shall meet at least twice a year for the purpose of (i) reviewing the most recent scientific data related to climate change and its potential impacts on the city's communities, vulnerable populations, public health, natural systems, critical infrastructure, buildings, and economy; and (ii) advising the office of long-term planning and sustainability [and the New York city climate change adaptation task force established pursuant to section 3-123 of this subchapter].

-3. Within 3 years of the recommendations made pursuant to paragraph 2 of subdivision c of this section, the panel shall submit to the mayor and the speaker of the council, and make publicly available online, a report concerning climate change issues, such as the abatement of greenhouse gas emissions, climate resiliency, and environmental health and conservation.
+3. Within 3 years after making recommendations pursuant to paragraph 2 of this subdivision, the panel shall submit to the mayor and the speaker of the council, and make publicly available online, a report concerning climate change issues, such as the abatement of greenhouse gas emissions, climate resiliency, and environmental health and conservation.

 LS #17894